quackdiscord/bot/README.md

 2. Set up environment variables.

 - Create a `.env.local` in the root of the project.
--   Refer to [`config.ts`](./config.ts) to see all the required enviornment variables.
+- Refer to [`.env.example`](./env.example) to see all the required enviornment variables.
+- Refer to [`config.json`](./config.json) to see more configuration options.
 - Feel free to omit any for testing.

 3. Start the bot!